awscommunitydaycz/aws-community-day-cz/website/_2025/content/sponsors/_index.md

 ---

 We're looking for sponsors to help us make this event a success.
-If you're interested in sponsoring, please contact us at TODO.
+If you're interested in sponsoring, please contact Martin Damovsky (main organizer) at martin (dot) damovsky (at) gmail (dot) com.